-We used the cost-effectiveness model to estimate the potential total budgetary impact of treatment with esketamine plus a new oral antidepressant versus no additional treatment in adults diagnosed with treatment-resistant depression in the US.
-As in the cost-effectiveness model, treatment-resistance was defined as non-response to two or more adequate trials of antidepressant treatment in the current depressive episode.5 Esketamine's unique mechanism of action among approved therapies for TRD, coupled with no current or anticipated competition in the therapeutic landscape of TRD which has a significant unmet treatment need led us to believe that any discounts or rebates for esketamine would likely be small.
+We used the cost-effectiveness model to estimate the potential total budgetary impact of treatment with esketamine plus background antidepressant versus a background antidepressant in adults diagnosed with TRD in the US.
+As in the cost-effectiveness model, treatment-resistance was defined as non-response to two or more adequate trials of antidepressant treatment in the current depressive episode.
+Esketamine's unique mechanism of action among approved therapies for TRD, coupled with no current or anticipated competition in the therapeutic landscape of TRD which has a significant unmet treatment need led us to believe that any discounts or rebates for esketamine would likely be small.
 We therefore applied its WAC price in addition to the three threshold prices (\$50,000, \$100,000 and \$150,000 per QALY) for esketamine in our estimates of budget impact.